 (r) AUTO-SHARE PARKING SPACE.
 A parking space designated for use only by a vehicle owned or leased by an entity and made available to members of the entity for their shared use.
 Examples of this use include spaces reserved for a ZipCar or Flexcar vehicle.

 (s) AWNING.
-A roof-like covering, often adjustable, over a door, window, or other opening in a structure, designed to provide protection against the elements such as sun, wind, or rain.
+A roof-like covering, often adjustable, over a door, window, or other opening in a structure and attached to said structure, designed to provide protection against the elements such as sun, wind, or rain.

 (t) AWNING SIGN.
 A sign painted on or affixed to an awning.